mhallin79/lillen/guides/festoon-lights.md

 ## Storage
-The festoon lights and a provided awning track hanger clips are kept in a box in the left rear storage compartment.
+The festoon lights and a provided awning track hanger clips are kept in a box in the left side rear storage compartment.

 ![clips](images/festoon-lights-storage-box.jpg)